Dr Louise McKenzie

 School of Built Environment

-I am a sessional academic in the Landscape Architecture Program, School of the Built Environment, UNSW.
-My research and practice focus on healthy built environments and climate change impacts - particularly built environment design responses to mitigating and adapting to heat.
+I am a sessional academic in the School of the Built Environment, UNSW and University of Sydney School of Architecture, Design and Planning.
+My research and practice focus on healthy built environments and climate change impacts - particularly built environment design responses to adapting to heat.
 My work focuses on heat-vulnerability, behaviour and comfort in public spaces, aging populations, and disadvantaged urban areas.
 Community development and community-cultural based processes are central to my study and practice.

 My PhD research examines the influence of hot weather and heatwaves on everyday outdoor behaviour and comfort, and designing health-supportive environments in warming cities.
 My case study is a disadvantaged area in Western Sydney, Australia.